sgalles/ceylon-webgl/README.md

 Misc
 --------------------
 * The code was compiled with a bleeding edge recompiled Ceylon > 1.1
-* To display the HTML page locally on your computer, you way have to launch you browser with an option sush as `--allow-file-access-from-files`for Chrome.
+* To display the HTML page locally on your computer, you way have to launch you browser with an option such as `--allow-file-access-from-files`for Chrome.